Heze-Sapience/AutoDock-Vina-Docking-Automation/README.md

 * Maintains all original parameters (center, size, exhaustiveness).
 * Supports sequential, CPU-parallel, single-GPU, and multi-GPU execution.
 * Logs stdout/stderr separately for each docking.
-* Summary CSV with status for all receptor–ligand pairs.
+* Summary CSV with status for all receptorâ€“ligand pairs.

 ---
+## Required installation
+Linux:
+Install vina into your base using the following command. sudo apt install autodock-vina

+Windows:
+Download Miniconda app and install it.
+Run the script on the Miniconda prompt

+---
 ## Directory Structure

 ```
 project/
-¦
+Â¦
 +-- receptor_*.pdbqt         # Receptor files
 +-- lig_*.pdbqt              # Ligand files
 +-- conf_receptor_*.txt      # Base config placeholders